Mjz86/C_colon/mcc.md

   f performs no write operations to any memory location visible outside its own activation record, including, global, static, or thread-local objects, Memory pointed to by its arguments (even if the arguments are non-const pointers), but excluding out and `inout` argument's value. and f performs no write accesses to volatile-qualified objects.
   `viewstate` and idempotent .
-  a `mostly_functional`  expression must be composed of only other `mostly_functional`  expressions.
+  a `mostly_functional`  expression must be composed of only other `mostly_functional`  expressions OR must be casted via `unsafe(as-mostly_functional)` .
 ( basically gnu::pure if no `inout` is used)

 - `purely_functional`:

- a function f is purely functional if The  returned or output-ed value ( via  out) by a call to f depends exclusively on The values of its direct function arguments , and   The values of any non-volatile stable constant  global or static objects observed
+ a function f is purely functional if The  returned or output-ed value ( via  out) by a call to f depends exclusively on The values of its direct function arguments , and   The values of any non-volatile stabilized constant  global or static objects observed

  and   f performs no read operations from non-volatile global, static, or thread-local memory that is mutable